A Bit About Myself

 How It Started

-Even if the problem solving was in my mind, I didn’t have a flow of methodologies to achieving this goal.
-I had a lot of practical experience, but on the other hand, with no formal and education in UX / UI design, and usability.
-First, I have done various investigations of online courses and I came across the Interaction Design Foundation (IxDF) at the end of 2018.
+Even if the problem solving was in my mind, I didn’t have an expanded flow of methodologies to achieving in what productive way, this goal.
+I had a lot of practical experience, but on the other hand, with no formal and enlarged education in UX / UI design, and usability.
+First, I have done various investigations of online courses and I came across the Interaction Design Foundation (IxDF) in the end year of 2018.

 Who Is Interaction Design Foundation?